pirocorp/Kubernetes/04. Storage and Persistence/README.md

 ```

-### StatefulSet
+# StatefulSet

+- Used to manage **stateful applications**.
+- Manage the deployment of a **set of Pods**.
+- Pods are with identical container specifications just **like** with **Deployment** and **ReplicaSet**.
+- The main **difference** here is that the Pods have **persistent identifiers** that are **maintained across rescheduling**.
+- **Storage volumes** can be used as part of the solution for providing persistence.

 StatefulSet is the workload API object used to manage stateful applications.
 Manages the deployment and scaling of a set of Pods, and provides guarantees about the ordering and uniqueness of these Pods.
 Like a Deployment, a StatefulSet manages Pods that are based on an identical container spec.
+Unlike a Deployment, a StatefulSet maintains a sticky identity for each of their Pods.
+These pods are created from the same spec, but are not interchangeable: each has a persistent identifier that it maintains across any rescheduling.

+If you want to use storage volumes to provide persistence for your workload, you can use a StatefulSet as part of the solution.
+Although individual Pods in a StatefulSet are susceptible to failure, the persistent Pod identifiers make it easier to match existing volumes to the new Pods that replace any that have failed.

+Using StatefulSets

+StatefulSets are valuable for applications that require one or more of the following.

+- Stable and unique network identifiers
+- Stable and persistent storage
+- Ordered graceful deployment and scaling
+- Ordered and automated rolling updates

+* Stable = persistence across pod (re)scheduling.
+* Ordered = when scaling up it is done from 0 to N and when scaling down it is done from N to 0.

+Stateful Sets Limitations

+- Storage for a Pod must be provisioned **upfront** either automatically or by an administrator.
+- Deleting or scaling down **doesn’t delete the associated volumes**.
+- **Headless service** is required for the network identity of the pods.
+- StatefulSet deletion **doesn’t guarantee the pods termination order**.
+If required, first we must scale it down to 0.
+- Rolling updates (with OrderedReady policy) may get broken and then a manual intervention may be required.

 ![image](https://user-images.githubusercontent.com/34960418/145412355-67d48f68-8078-444e-b5fc-462ae3ec5826.png)

-Storage for a Pod must be provisioned **upfront** either automatically or by an administrator
+# Example

+## Storage Layer

+One of the components that we must handle first is the storage layer.
+Knowing about persistent volumes and claims will employ them.

 ```yaml
 apiVersion: v1